tiemimaeda/tiemimaeda/README.md

 ### 🙋🏻‍♀️ Hi there, welcome to my GitHub profile!

 My name is Tiemi Maeda, I'm from SP-Brazil 🇧🇷.
-It's been 4years since I started this amazing journey and I'm loving it!
-I'm currently working as a software developer and I keep studying a lot!
+It's been almosy 5 years since I started this amazing journey and I'm loving it!
+I'm currently working as a software developer and I keep studying to improve my skills!

 On my spare time I enjoy listening to music 🎧, watching movies 🎬 and TV series 📺, reading books 📖 and meeting up with friends 🍻.